 Play sound block: will play selected sound example a “magic spell” sound until done

 Change pitch effect block: is used to change the pitch by specified points

-Set volume to X% block: is used to set the sound effect volume to the desired level
+Set volume to block: is used to set the sound effect volume to the desired level

 Events blocks are used to define the triggers when the script should run.
 All the other blocks will have no meaning till an event block is used to define when a script is to be run.
 Some examples of events and associated blocks are as below:

 When the green flag clicked block